babsonnexus/stream-link-manager-for-channels/README.md

 ![image](https://github.com/user-attachments/assets/53d24b29-8701-4cb1-96e5-9c7f93c48d73)

-3. If you open ```Task Scheduler```, you should now see a task called "Streaming Library Manager for Channels":
+3. If you open ```Task Scheduler```, you should now see a task called "Streaming Library Manager":

 ![image](https://github.com/user-attachments/assets/c909fde6-3ca5-4b73-9ff5-09f65c945f32)

-4. The next time you reboot, <b>Streaming Library Manager for Channels</b> will automatically start.
+4. The next time you reboot, <b>Streaming Library Manager</b> will automatically start.
 Similarly, you can manually start it by either...

 * Running the process directly in ```Task Scheduler```
 * Double clicking on the ```slm.bat``` file